⭐⭐⭐ Take 7 minutes to read and improve your chess game ➡️ : This article was first published on, and is Copyright of Chessquestions.com

 You will books about chess very useful and I suggest choosing a good selection and reading deeply to learn as much as you can

-Who knows, you may build up such a vast knowledge and experience of playing chess that in your studies, you may begin to write about the game and become a chess theorist yourself.
+Who knows, you may build up such a vast knowledge and experience of playing chess that in your studies, you may begin to write about the principles of chess and become a chess theorist yourself.
 Maybe not!.
 Either way, I hope this article has helped you understand what chess theory is a little better and provided some information to some resources that are both interesting and beneficial to improving your chess game based on these theories.